Introduction & Highlights

 The summer timetable found the Charing Cross/Cannon Street main line services to Dover/Ramsgate in the hands of diesels, including the D65xx series.
 They were also occasionally to be found working the Dover Boats trains and the relief Night Ferry.
 For steam heated stock during the winter months a Derby Type 2 was required to provide heating, though frequently this instruction was not always followed.

-July 1960: Following clearance tests the Class were given almost universal acceptance over Southern metals, they were banned from seven minor branches and the Hastings - Tonbridge route with the exception of the narrow bodied examples.
+July 1960: Following clearance tests the Class were given almost universal acceptance over Southern metals, they were banned from seven minor branches and the Hastings - Tonbridge route with the exception of the yet to be built narrow bodied examples.

 July 17th: D6506, E5004 & 20001 were noted at Balcombe Tunnel Junction track testing station.
 Several runs at varying speeds were made between Three Bridges and Balcombe or Haywards Heath.
 Four days later D6506 was noted working passenger and goods trains on the Allhallows-on-Sea branch.